duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Join operations are another area of focus for analytical databases, and DuckDB in particular.
 Join speeds have **improved by 4x in the last 3 years**!

-Version 0.6.1 introduced improvements to the out-of-core hash join that actually improved the smaller-than-memory case as well.
+Version 0.6.1 in December 2022 introduced improvements to the out-of-core hash join that actually improved the smaller-than-memory case as well.
 Parallel data loading from 0.6.1 also helps in this benchmark as well, as some results are the same size as the input table.

 In recent versions, joins have also been upgraded to support larger-than-memory capabilities.
-This focus has also benefitted the smaller-than-memory case and has led to the improvements in 0.10.
+This focus has also benefitted the smaller-than-memory case and has led to the improvements in 0.10, launched in February 2024.

 ### Window Functions